felixwongong/cactus/README.md

 ```

-Cactus Engine is an transformer inference engine built on top of Cactus Graphs.
+Cactus Engine is a transformer inference engine built on top of Cactus Graphs.
-It is abstracted via the minimalist Cactus Foreign Function Interface.
+It is abstracted via Cactus Foreign Function Interface.

 ```cpp
 #include cactus.h